secretengineer/FastenFinder/README.md

 </p>

 <p align="center">
   A sophisticated, AI-driven application designed to automate the identification and sorting of small hardware components.
+Useful for sorting and inventory management of items like screws, bolts, and washers in a workshop or fabrication facility.
 </p>

 ---